arjunw7/coinTalk/README.md

-# footy-blogs
+# coinTalk
-Football focused blogging platform
+SP news and blogging application focused in blockchain technology.